contactonder/for-product-craft/_posts/2026-06-23-miracle-mirrors.md

 ---
 layout: post
-title: "Funhouse Mirrors: Why We Run From Self-Knowledge"
+title: "Know Thyself or Feed the Gladiators"
 ---

-When the Tunisian football federation sacked head coach Sabri Lamouchi right after a 5-1 opening loss to Sweden, they expected a reset.
+When the Tunisian football federation sacked head coach Sabri Lamouchi immediately after a 5-1 loss to Sweden, they expected a reset.
 Days later, under an interim coach, they lost 4-0 to Japan.

-Sweden, meanwhile, suffered an identical 5-1 thrashing later in the tournament — this time against the Netherlands.
+Sweden suffered an identical 5-1 thrashing later in the tournament against the Netherlands.
 Their response?
-They kept their structure, stayed calm, and moved on.
+They kept their structure, stayed calm, and moved forward.

-The difference wasn’t tactics.
-It was something deeper: the ability to face reality without panicking.
+The contrast goes far beyond tactics.

-**The Circus Mirror of the Ego**
+**The Mirror of Reality**

-Ancient Greeks carved “Know thyself” on the Temple of Delphi.
-It remains one of the hardest commands in human life.
-Real self-knowledge forces you to confront your actual limits, your institutional weaknesses, and your blind spots.
+Ancient Greeks put “Know thyself” on the Temple of Delphi for a reason.
+Real self-knowledge means clearly seeing your actual capabilities, limitations, and baseline — as an individual or as an organization.

-Most people and organizations prefer circus funhouse mirrors.
+Most of us, and most organizations, struggle with this.
+When results are bad, the pressure to *do something visible* becomes overwhelming.
+We prefer dramatic action over quiet, honest assessment.

-When things are going well, the mirror magnifies.
-A lucky market tailwind or one strong product launch gets interpreted as proof of genius.
-Leaders start believing they’re invincible.
+This is what happened with Tunisia.
+Sacking the coach was less about strategy and more like feeding a gladiator to the lions — a public sacrifice to appease the crowd and deflect from deeper issues.
+Even if the move had miraculously worked and Tunisia advanced, it would still have been the wrong approach.
+Based on their squad’s realistic level at the time, that would likely have been their ceiling.
+The sacking didn’t fix the system; it just changed the name on the door while the underlying problems remained.

-Then a crisis hits — a disastrous product launch, missed targets, or in Tunisia’s case, another heavy defeat.
-Suddenly the mirror shrinks you into a midget.
-The ego panics and demands a scapegoat.
+**Cultural Distortions**

-**Sacking the Reflection**
+Living between cultures has made this pattern especially clear to me.
+In some environments, pressure and external expectations trigger frantic, symbolic moves.
+Consistency and long-term rationality suffer.
+In others — like the Swedish setup — there is a steadier baseline.
+They separate a bad result from an existential threat.
+They assess reality first, then decide.

-This is why leadership changes so often feel frantic and ineffective.
-Firing the coach (or the Head of Product) is rarely a calm strategic move.
-It’s a psychological defense mechanism.
+One culture is quicker to sacrifice the visible leader.
+The other is more willing to sit with uncomfortable truths.

-By removing the person at the top, the organization can reassure itself: *The system isn’t broken.
-Our identity is solid.
-It was just that one guy.*
+**The Product and Leadership Lesson**

-It’s the corporate version of smashing the mirror because you don’t like what you see.
-The name on the door changes, but the structural problems remain.
-Tunisia changed coaches and collapsed again.
-The rot was never addressed.
+This same dynamic plays out constantly in companies.

-**The Power of a Steady Baseline**
+A product launch flops.
+Revenue misses targets.
+Suddenly the Head of Product or the CEO is under fire.
+The organization feels the urge to “do something big” — reorg, pivot aggressively, or fire someone — to show action and calm the noise.

-Elite teams like Sweden don’t spiral because they’ve done the hard work of knowing themselves.
-They have a clear, undistorted view of their baseline capabilities.
-A bad result is treated as data, not an existential threat.
+But before you make that move, ask the harder question:

-In product and organizational leadership, you will face the same warped mirrors.
-Revenue misses.
-Failed launches.
-Team breakdowns.
+Are we changing course because we’ve honestly confronted our real capabilities and strategy?

-Before you fire someone, launch a dramatic reorg, or chase the next shiny strategy, ask yourself the uncomfortable question:
+Or are we just feeding the gladiators to make the crowd (board, investors, team) feel better?

-Are you making this change because it’s genuinely the right move — or are you just running away from the mirror?
+True leadership is the ability to hold a steady baseline.
+To know what you actually are — not what the pressure of the moment wants you to pretend.
+To resist performative resets when the wiser move is quiet, disciplined work on the real system.

-True authority stays level-headed.
-Break the circus mirrors.
-Confront your real baseline.
-Do the quiet, difficult work when the lights are off and no one is watching.
+The mirror is always there.
+The question is whether you look into it honestly, or keep looking for someone to throw in front of the lions.